Needlesslord/Research-Project-Installer/docs/README.md

 <summary> To see the screenshots on how to install NSIS in your computer step by step, click here </summary>
 <br>

 Once downloaded it, you just have to click the downloaded file, called "nsis-3.05-setup.exe".
-You will find this file in the "Downloads" directory unless you have specifically changed the directory path or saved it else where.
+You will find this file in the "Downloads" directory unless you have specifically changed the directory path or saved it elsewhere.
 Double click on it and the NSIS installer will start running.
 You will see this. **Press "Next".**

 ![2](https://user-images.githubusercontent.com/51851736/81496614-165cb180-92b9-11ea-821d-6bc2bde1c956.PNG)

-Next you will be shown the License Agreement. **Press "I agree".** It is advisable to read it throroughly.
+Next you will be shown the License Agreement. **Press "I agree".** It is advisable to read it thoroughly.

 ![3](https://user-images.githubusercontent.com/51851736/81496612-15c41b00-92b9-11ea-9ed9-2085c326b147.PNG)